ruijarimba/azure-pipelines-guidelines/guidelines/variables/do-organize-variables.md

 # ✅ DO: organize variables by component and environment

-Create a folder structure to organize your variables by functionality, environment or any other logical grouping that makes sense for your project.
+Create a folder structure to organize your variables by functionality, environment or any other logical grouping that makes sense for your pipelines.

+## Reason

-This will help you to keep your variables organized, easy to manage and reuse.
+Using a folder strucure with a good naming convention will help you to keep your variables organized, easy to manage and reuse.

 ## Example